czipperz/asert/README.md

 ###So what changed?

 * d and e		switched places
-* c, r, and f switched places
+* f and r		switched places
 * g and t		switched places
+* h, n, and y	switched places
-* n and j switched places
+* m, u, and j	switched places
-* m, i, and k switched places
+* k and i		switched places
-* o and l switched places
+* l and o		switched places

 The first two columns and the sixth are still the same!